Why Some People Lie to Their Therapists

 Laura is far from alone.
 In a comprehensive 2015 study published by the American Psychological Association book Secrets and Lies in Psychotherapy, 93% of respondents admitted they had lied during therapy at least once.

-It might seem counterproductive for patients to lie to a therapist whose main objective is to help them.
+It might seem counterproductive for clients to lie to a therapist whose main objective is to help them.
 Still, there are a few practical and psychological reasons people aren’t always entirely forthright.
 Here are the biggest motivators, according to experts.

 They’re embarrassed